- Search The Registry

 - My Account

 Marie M. Daly

 Marie Daly was born on this date in 1921.
-She was an African American biochemist.
+She was a Black biochemist.

 Daly was appointed from Assistant Professor of Biochemistry from 1960-61.
 Professor Daly was appointed Assistant Professor (1960-1971) and Associate Professor (1971-1986) of Biochemistry and Medicine at the Albert Einstein College of Medicine, Yeshiva University.
 Professor Daly served as an Investigator for the American Heart Association (1958-63) and Cancer Scientist for the Health Research Council of New York (1962-72).
 Daly was to married Vincent Clark.
 She retired from the Albert Einstein College of Medicine in 1986, and in 1988 she established a scholarship for African American chemistry and physics majors at Queens College in memory of her father.

 Professor Daly's area of research focused on nucleic acids.
 Dissertation Title: A Study of the Products Formed by the Action of Pancreatic Amylase on Corn Starch.
 Her memberships included: American Chemical Society, New York Academy of Science, Fellow for AAAS, Member of the Board of Governors, New York Academy of Science (1974-76), the Harvey Society, the American Society of Biological Society, also Fellow for the Council on Arteriosclerosis and The American Heart Association, NAACP, National Association of Negro Business and Professional Women, Sigma Xi.
 Marie Daly died on October 28, 2003.

 (Northbrook, IL: Who's Who among Black Americans, Inc. Publishing Co.)